Skip to main content

 Sally Hansen Airbrush Legs

-I found it awkward to rub into the skin because the can produces a frothy liquid, sort of like spray paint.
+I found it awkward to rub into the skin because the can produces a frothy liquid, similar to spray paint.
 Of course, the color showed up right away, but it looked too orange on my skin tone.
 An upside was that it made my leg look overall smoother in appearance and even added a sheen to my skin with tiny flecks of glitter.
 I wouldn’t choose this for a special occasion because of the color on me, but I can see the appeal of a product like this.

 Pros